ExpediaGroup/graphql-component/README.md

 - `book-component` - a component instance.
 - `server` - the "application" which includes a composition of `Author` and `Book`.

-### List of potential problems / todo

-- Using require to declare import dependency is handy but could create circular dependencies.
-- No opportunity currently for factory or construction.
-Solvable by wrapping the component instance.
-- Memoization of resolvers needs to be tested more.

 ### Running

 Can be run with `node server/index.js`